Detroit: 10 Aug - 09 Sep 2019

 Interviewing for possible residence.

--Johnny Noodle King: Visited this place based on positives reviews, the name and that it reminded me of a good friend.
+- Johnny Noodle King: Visited this place based on positive reviews, the name, and that it reminded me of a good friend.
 My instincts didn’t fail me: excellent ramen soup served with a portion of gritty ambiance and a chaser of an icy cold Sapporo draught.
 Click here for all the sordid details.

 *Lafayette vs. American: If you want a Coney closer to downtown, then these are two very good options.
-There is a whole backstory about these two places , a real brother vs. brother thing.
-They both make a similar product, but Lafayette has a more authentic ambience (and bathroom).
+There is a whole backstory about these two places, a real brother vs. brother thing.
+They both make a similar product, but Lafayette has a more authentic ambiance (and bathroom).
 Recommend you get one at each place and make your own determination.

--Mabel Gray: Once again Tony Bourdain did not steer me wrong.
-A small space, so either make a tough to come by reservation or get there early and get a seat at the bar.
-I like sitting at the bar: the bartender is close by for questions, service and conversation, and you can talk with adjacent drinkers/diners - also bartenders seem to have a better line on what's going on; with the menu, on the street and in the kitchen.
-The menu is updated daily and I have strong feeling there is not a clinker on it, though I can only personally vouch for the griddled broccoli and the fettuccine with wild boar bolognas.
+- Mabel Gray: Once again Tony Bourdain did not steer me wrong.
+A small space, so either make a tough-to-come-by reservation or get there early and get a seat at the bar.
+I like sitting at the bar: the bartender is close by for questions, service, and conversation, and you can talk with adjacent drinkers/diners.
+Also, bartenders seem to have a better line on what's going down with the menu, on the street, and in the kitchen.
+The menu is updated daily and I have a strong feeling there is not a clinker on it, though I can only personally vouch for the griddled broccoli and the fettuccine with wild boar bolognas.

 3. Pizza: Who would have thought that getting a slice in Detroit would be so complicated?